mahuntington/panpsychism/projects/project_01/README.md

 Whole class instruction on how to deploy your project to the world wide web.

 **Friday, June 10**<br>
 15 minute check in to see where you are before you go into the weekend.
-Help you decide what to finish and what should be a stretch goal.
+Help you to decide what to finish and what features should be stretch goals.

 ## Where to go for help during project week
 1. Seek out help online